-The purpose of the Frogans technology is to introduce Frogans, a new medium for publishing content and services on the Internet.
+The purpose of the Frogans technology is to introduce Frogans, a new medium for publishing content and services on the Internet in the form of Frogans sites.
 From a technical standpoint, this medium is designed as a new generic software layer running on top of the original Internet infrastructure.